San Francisco's Iconic Eats for Every Neighborhood

-No one creates these Vietnamese sandwiches better than Saigon Sandwich, also on Larkin St. Whether you get yours with roast chicken, roast pork, or meatballs, you won't be disappointed.
+No one creates these Vietnamese sandwiches better than Saigon Sandwich, also on Larkin St. They're only $5 and whether you get yours with roast chicken, roast pork, or meatballs, you won't be disappointed.

 We're a long way from New Orleans, but the beignets at Brenda's French Soul Food on Polk St. taste like they came straight from the French Quarter.

 Out with a big group?
 The best way to sample the most of the menu at Bellota is to select from their shared tapas plates.
 You can't go wrong no matter what you pick.
 Roasted beets, crispy cod, and poached prawns are just some of the delicious options.

 Delarosa has 10 terrific pizzas on the menu, but our favorite item is their tremendous meatballs served in spicy marina sauce.